 The homemade jams are equally at home here as are the countless paintings, a chilled ateliers’ den of family culture just a few minutes from the beaches of Santa Barbara.

-Pico do Refúgio is all about escapism in the Azores, a hub to tank up on nature or dive into the watery depths of this Atlantic archipelago.
+Pico do Refúgio is all about escapism in Portugal's Azores, an arty hotel hub in which to tank up on nature or dive into the watery depths of the Atlantic's archipelago.

 A creative pad that hugs you with the Azorean simplicity of Sâo Miguel.

-From this elevated plateau visitors can take in the island of forrests, lakes and of course the coast that is both soft and sandy like at beauty spot Santa Barbara as well as rocky and wild.
+From this elevated plateau visitors can take in the island of forests, lakes and of course the coast that is both soft and sandy - like at beauty spot Santa Barbara - as well as rocky and wild.

-A simple laid back farm-to-table breakfast is served as and when really, continental in style serving homemade marmalades - try the estate's pineapple for the change, soft white island cheeses and delicious picos and bolos Lêvedo.
+A simple, laid back, farm-to-table breakfast is served as and when really, continental in style serving homemade marmalades - try the estate's pineapple for a change, soft white island cheeses and delicious picos and bolos Lêvedo.

-Being an architect himself – this challenge has been met with care to ensure that the character, bare bones and structure come to life.
+Being an architect himself this challenge has been met with care, ensuring that the character, bare bones and structure of Pico do Refúgio come to life.

 He adores the island and can tell you the most amazing insider tips of discovery – he is a fellow creative, former navy officer, foodie and shares his world with eyes wide open.